 All of the bookmakers I tested below are having more or less the same odds on AFL.
 It means that Elitebet is a very competitive bookmaker with prices that can stand shoulder to shoulder with what the best Aussie operators have to offer.
 Both Unibet and Palmerbet are highly respected bookmaker, so it’s a great compliment for Elitebet to be in their company.
 Even though the selection of markets isn’t the best, the odds are usually up among the highest you can find.

 I love betting with Elitebet app because of one simple reason – everything is as straightforward as possible.
 In most cases, I don’t even have to leave the homepage.
 When you open the app, you’ll see two tabs, one for racing and one for sports.
 Upcoming events are listed in each tab, with an option to quickly switch between thoroughbred, harness and greyhounds, or in the other case different sports.

 You can go to the main sports or racing pages by clicking the buttons in the menu below.
-But as I said, most of the times I finish everything on the start page.
+But as I said, most of the times I finished everything on the start page.
 In case you want to check your account setting or contact the customer support, head out to the main menu in the top.

 Native apps are available for both iOS and Android.
 I have tested both of them, and as far as I can tell, they perform very well.
-The apps have the speed of the desktop website and very similar structure, meaning that switching to mobile should be seamless.
+The apps have the speed of the desktop website and a very similar structure, meaning that switching to mobile should be seamless.

 Live Betting – Decent Offer

 Elitebet offers a decent live betting section.
 Everything works perfectly from the user-experience standpoint, but the selection of sports and markets could be better.
 You can bet in-play on all of the popular sports and leagues, which should be enough for most of the people.